Celiac Disease Specialist

 Celiac disease affects less than 1% of the population, however, many of those people may not realize they have it.
 Without proper treatment, celiac disease can lead to more serious health issues, such as malabsorption and malnutrition.
 The experienced gastroenterologists at Capitol Gastro, with offices in Austin, Cedar Park, Georgetown, and Dripping Springs, Texas, specialize in the diagnosis and management of celiac disease and can help you get the care you need to reduce your risk of complications.
-For an appointment, call the office nearest you today or book online.
+For an appointment, call the office nearest you today.

 Celiac disease is an autoimmune disorder that damages your digestive tract.
 The immune reaction is triggered when you consume foods that contain gluten, which is a protein found in foods made with the grains wheat, rye, or barley.